-The company’s marketing efforts highlight its long-standing history of financial stability and resilience, citing examples of its ability to pay claims stemming from historical events like the sinking of the Titanic, the Hindenburg disaster, the Spanish Flu epidemic, and both world wars.
-National Life Insurance Company is the group’s principal life insurance affiliate, with headquarters in Vermont’s capital city of Montpelier and a facility in Addison, Texas.
+The company’s marketing efforts highlight its long-standing financial stability and resilience history, citing examples of its ability to pay claims stemming from historical events like the sinking of the Titanic, the Hindenburg disaster, the Spanish Flu epidemic, and both world wars.
+National Life Insurance Company is the group’s principal life insurance affiliate, headquartered in Vermont’s capital city of Montpelier and a facility in Addison, Texas.

 Available in all 50 States